javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 - Changing the attribute `value` updates the property.
 - But the property change does not affect the attribute.

-That "feature" may actually come in handy, because the user may modify `value`, and then after it, if we want to recover the "original" value from HTML, it's in the attribute.
+That "feature" may actually come in handy, because the user actions may lead to `value` changes, and then after them, if we want to recover the "original" value from HTML, it's in the attribute.

 ## DOM properties are typed